dropwizard/dropwizard/docs/source/manual/configuration.rst

 archivedFileCount            5            The number of archived files to keep.
 Must be greater than or equal to ``0``.
 Zero is a
                                           special value signifying to keep infinite logs (use with caution) maxFileSize                  (unlimited)  The maximum size of the currently active file before a rollover is triggered.
-The value can be expressed in bytes, kilobytes, megabytes, gigabytes, and terabytes by appending B, K, MB, GB, or
+The value can be expressed in bytes, kibibytes, mebibytes, gibibytes, and tebibytes by appending B, KiB, MiB, GiB, or
-                                          TB to the numeric value.
-Examples include 100MB, 1GB, 1TB.
-Sizes can also be spelled out, such as 100 megabytes, 1 gigabyte, 1 terabyte. timeZone                     UTC          The time zone to which event timestamps will be converted. logFormat                    default      The Logback pattern with which events will be formatted.
+                                          TiB to the numeric value.
+Examples include 100MiB, 1GiB, 1TiB.
+Sizes can also be spelled out, such as 100 mebibytes, 1 gibibyte, 1 tebibyte. timeZone                     UTC          The time zone to which event timestamps will be converted. logFormat                    default      The Logback pattern with which events will be formatted.
 See the Logback_ documentation for details.